molgenis/molgenis-service-armadillo/docs/pages/cas.md

 ---

-# Ask access to playgound
+# Ask access to playgound setup

 For testing the CAS you could ask access to our playground setup.
 Please mail support@molgenis.org